reactiveui/website/input/docs/handbook/interactions/index.md

 ## API Overview

 The `Interaction<TInput, TOutput>` class is the foundation of the interaction infrastructure.
-It glues together collaborating components of the interaction, and coordinates and distributes interactions to handlers.
+It glues together collaborating components of the interaction, coordinates interactions, and distributes them to handlers.

 Interactions accept an input and produce an output.
-Views can use the input when handling the interaction.
-The view model gets back the output from the interaction.
+Views use the input to handle the interaction.
+The view model receives the output from the interaction.
 For example, a view model may need to ask the user for confirmation before deleting a file.
 Using an interaction, it could pass the file path as the input, and get back a boolean as output indicating whether the file can be deleted.

-The input and output types of an `Interaction<TInput, TOutput>` are generic type parameters and therefore under the control of the programmer; there aren't any restrictions as to what you can use as input or output types.
+The input and output types of an `Interaction<TInput, TOutput>` are generic type parameters and therefore under the control of the programmer; there aren't any restrictions as to what you can use as the input or output type.

-> **Note** There may be times you don't particularly care about the input type.
-In such cases, you can just use `Unit`.
-You can also use `Unit` as your output type, though this implies that your view model is not using the interaction to make a decision.
-Instead, it is merely informing the view that something is about to happen.
+> **Note:** Sometimes the input type isn't important.
+Use `Unit` in that case. `Unit` can also be used as the output type, but this implies that the view model isn't using the interaction to make a decision; it's merely informing the view that something is about to happen.

 Interaction handlers receive an `InteractionContext<TInput, TOutput>`.
-The interaction context exposes the input for the interaction via the `Input` property.
-In addition, it provides a means for handlers to supply the interaction's output by calling the `SetOutput` method.
+The interaction's input is exposed through the `Input` property of the interaction context.
+Handlers can supply the interaction's output using the `SetOutput` method of the interaction context.

-A typical arrangement of interaction components - one that has been assumed until now - is:
+Here's a typical arrangement of interaction components:

-* **View Model**: wants to know the answer to a question, such as "is it OK to delete this file?"
+* **View Model**: Needs to know the answer to a question such as "Is it OK to delete this file?".
-* **View**: asks the user the question, and supplies the answer during the interaction
+* **View**: Asks the user the question, and supplies the answer during the interaction.

-Whilst this configuration is the most common, it is by no means required.
-You could, for example, have the view answer the question itself without user intervention.
-Or perhaps both components are view models.
-The interactions infrastructure provided by ReactiveUI does not place any restrictions on collaborating components.
+While this scenario is the most common, it isn't mandatory.
+For example, the view could answer the question on its own without any user intervention.
+Or the two components could both be view models.
+ReactiveUI's interactions don't restrict collaborating components in any way.

-Assuming the common configuration, a view model would create and expose an instance of `Interaction<TInput, TOutput>`.
-The corresponding view would register a handler against this interaction by calling one of the `RegisterHandler` methods on it.
-To instigate an interaction, the view model would pass in an instance of `TInput` to the `Handle` method.
-It would then asynchronously receive a result of type `TOutput`.
+Assuming the most common scenario, however, a view model creates and exposes an instance of `Interaction<TInput, TOutput>`.
+Its associated view registers a handler for this interaction by calling one of the interaction's `RegisterHandler` methods.
+To start the interaction, the view model passes in an instance of `TInput` to the interaction's `Handle` method.
+When the asynchronous method finally returns, the view model receives a result of type `TOutput`.

 ## An Example